 Our Mission

-We bring women together to work collaboratively, market their products, and provide them with supplementary income.
-We also repurpose surplus and scrap fabrics into handcrafted products, keeping them out of the landfill and preventing pollution.
+We bring women together to teach them sewing skills, work collaboratively, market their products, and provide them with supplemental income.
+We also work to repurpose surplus and scrap fabrics into beautiful, handcrafted products, keeping them out of the landfill and preventing pollution.

 Our Vision